Lepidium meyenii: Phytochemicals

-Safety

 No pharmacokinetic data have been published for maca.
 The presence of (1R,3S)-1-methyl-1,2,3,4-tetrahydro-β-carboline-3-carboxylic acid (MTCA) in the extracts of maca indicate a potential safety issue as a monoamine oxidase inhibitor (re. which see β-carboline) and possibility as a mutagen.
 Due to these potential mutagenic properties of MTCA, the Agency for Sanitary Security in France warned consumers about the possible health risks of powdered maca root, a declaration disputed on the assumption that MTCA would be deactivated by boiling to process maca roots.
 MTCA-like compounds are associated with craving behaviour.

-Marketing

-Due to its purported effect on fertility, maca grew in agricultural, commercial, and research interest from the 1990s to 2014.
-Market studies showed low acceptance of the particular maca taste by consumers when first exposed to it, creating a barrier for popularity of this food as a culinary vegetable.
-The economic interest existed more in the perceived but unproven health effects of the root's constituents supplied as an extract in a dietary supplement.

-By 2014, agricultural and market interest in maca grew in China, but with challenges from Peruvian institutions who accused Chinese companies of illegally exporting maca and of biopiracy, as several Chinese patents had been filed to improve maca's propagation and genetic diversity.